 How Manufacturers Present Their Certifications Online

 There are many different ways that you can present your certifications online.
 The obvious choice is your company website.
-Many manufacturers even have site pages dedicated completely to laying out the different certifications they have because if you have it, flaunt it.
+Many manufacturers even have site pages entirely dedicated to laying out the different certifications they have because if you have it, flaunt it.

-Create A Dedicated Site Page For Certifications
+A Dedicated Site Page For Certifications

-Include Certifications In Your Website Header & Footer
+Certifications In Your Website Header & Footer

 Tex Tech Industries is a textile manufacturer that takes full advantage of the certifications they have across multiple content types.
 An ISO 9001:2015 certification is positioned in both the header and footer of the company website.
 The footer also showcases its Thomasnet.com badging with a "Verified Supplier Badge" and a "COVID-19 Response Supplier Badge," which is also highlighted on the Tex Tech Industries Thomas company profile.